Pagewell

 Decision summary

 If marketing pages must be normal code reviewed through your existing repo, Pagewell is the more natural architecture.
-If the team wants a hosted product surface that handles page creation, editing, hosting, and GTM integrations together, Flint may fit better.
+If the team wants a hosted product surface for page creation, editing, hosting, and GTM workflows, Flint may fit better.

 Comparison table